nodefruit/fruit/README.md

   function errorCallBack (error) {
     console.log(error);
   }

   fruit.insert({ name: 'Khalid', age: 26 })
     .success(successCallBack)
     .error(errorCallBack);
 ```
-If the data was successfully inserted, the `results` passed as argument to the `successCallBack` would be like this:
+If data was successfully inserted, the `results` passed as argument to the `successCallBack` would be like this:

 ```javascript
   {